St. Francis Titans

 The St. Lawrence River flows roughly northeast and connects the Great Lakes with the Atlantic Ocean.
 It passes by the Canadian provinces of Quebec and Ontario and is part of the international boundary between Ontario, Canada, and New York, USA.

-The length of the St. Lawrence River is 500 km, the basin is 1,344,200 km2 (519,000 sq mi) and the discharge for below the Saguenay River is an average of 16,800 m3/s (590,000 cu ft/s).
+The length of the St. Lawrence River is 500 km, the basin is 1,344,200 km2 (519,000 sq mi), and the discharge below the Saguenay River is an average of 16,800 m3/s (590,000 cu ft/s).

-Lake St. Francis is a lake, which borders southeastern Ontario, southwestern Quebec, and northern New York state.
+Lake St. Francis is a lake which borders southeastern Ontario, southwestern Quebec, and northern New York State.
 It's located on the St. Lawrence River between Lake Ontario and Montreal—specifically between Cornwall, Ontario, and Salaberry-de-Valleyfield, Quebec.
 “Franny,” as it’s referred to by the locals, was formed by dams at each end.
 The lake forms part of the St. Lawrence Seaway.

 Fishing Guide Ryan Flaro

-Book a day on the water with Ryan and maybe even stay right on the shores of Lake St. Francis at the Flaro’s waterfront retreat.
+Book a day on the water with Ryan and maybe even stay right on the shores of Lake St. Francis at Flaro’s waterfront retreat.
 Go to: www.facebook.com/Lake-St-Francis-Waterfront-Retreat-920302864688107/

 The Upper Canada Migratory Bird Sanctuary, Robins Roost Treehouse